 Automatically run 'bundle install' when Bundler can't find a gem

-Every Rails developer has probably experienced the following error:
+Every Rails developer has probably seen the following error:

 Could not find <gem> in any of the sources